 5. Packing heat

 If you don’t have time for a bath, at least squeeze in a quick cuddle with a cute and cosy heat pack (from $19.95).
-Heat does wonders for sore tummies and these cuties are made from 100% organic wheat.
-Check out the three super cute designs: watermelon, ladybirds and strawberries.
+Heat does wonders for sore tummies and these cuties are infused with Lavender for that extra element of ultimate relaxation.
+Check out their super cute designs that include something for everyone.

 6. Good posture